 Table 3: Number of brake hose chafing violations by category and country

 Why is CMV brake safety a big deal?

 The CVSA brake safety enforcement and awareness campaigns are meant to remove unsafe drivers from roads and remind drivers that braking systems need to be checked regularly.

-According to the FMCSA latest “Large Truck and Bus Crash Facts” report, “Brake system” was the third most cited vehicle-related factor in fatal commercial motor vehicle and passenger vehicle crashes.
+According to FMCSA 2020 “Large Truck and Bus Crash Facts” report, “Brake system” was the third most cited vehicle-related factor in fatal commercial motor vehicle and passenger vehicle crashes.

 Regular checks help to preserve the safety of both the drivers and others on the road.
 Although this campaign had a specific focus on brake violations, inspecting the brakes is a normal part of procedure during roadside inspections.